-Physical Chastisement: As a school we must be aware not only of the indicators of physical abuse, but also the traditions of cultural chastisement that is prevalent across many cultures.
-We are happy to advise families on the law regarding physical chastisement at any time.
+Chastisement: As a school we must be aware not only of the indicators of physical abuse, but also the traditions of cultural chastisement that is prevalent across many cultures.

 Female Genital Mutilation: With our broad range of cultures that make up our school community, the risk factor for cases of FGM in our school community is high.
-Milton Keynes is a known 'Hot Spot' for FGM, please speak to a Safeguarding Lead if you have any concerns.

-Gang Crime and Antisocial Behaviour: Across Springfield and adjoining estates in Milton Keynes there are gang activities and anti-social behaviours that our children may be aware of through witnessing it in their local neighbourhood or because of siblings within their family, friends or peers.
+Gang Crime and Antisocial Behaviour: Across Springfield and adjoining estates in Milton Keynes there are gang activity and anti-social behaviour that our children may be aware of because of siblings within the family, friends or peers.